mnederlof/com.ubnt.unifi/README.md

-# Ubiquiti Unifi Controller
+# Ubiquiti UniFi Controller
-This app adds support for presence detection based on (wifi) clients connected to the Unifi Controller on your Homey.
+This app adds support for presence detection based on (wifi) clients connected to the UniFi Controller on your Homey.

 Device triggers:
 * Wifi device (dis-)connected